On the Equivalence of Graph Convolution and Mixup

 \subsection{Can \hmlp Achieve Comparable Performance to GCN?}

 To verify the proposed \hmlp can achieve comparable performance to the original GCN, we train the one-layer GCN (GCN-1), two-layer GCN (GCN-2), SGC, and \hmlp on the training set and report the test accuracy based on the highest accuracy achieved on the validation set.
 We experimented with different data splits of train/validation/test (the training data ratio span from $10\%-90\%$), and we also conducted experiments with the public split on \cora, \citeseer, and \pubmed datasets.
 We present the results in \cref{tab:graphconv_mixup_hmlp} and \cref{fig:pref_hmlp}.
-Additionally, we also present the training and test curves of the MLP.
+We also present the training and test curves of the MLP.
 GCN and \hmlp in \cref{fig:hmlp_curve}.

-From the results in \cref{tab:graphconv_mixup_hmlp} and \cref{fig:pref_hmlp}, \ding{202} \textbf{\hmlp achieves comparable performance to GCN when the data training data split ratio is large.} For the \cref{fig:pref_hmlp}, the performance of \hmlp is significantly better than MLP, and on par with GCN, especially when the training data ratio is large.
+From the results in \cref{tab:graphconv_mixup_hmlp} and \cref{fig:pref_hmlp}, \ding{202} \textbf{\hmlp achieves comparable performance to GCN when the ratio of training to test data is large.} For the \cref{fig:pref_hmlp}, the performance of \hmlp is significantly better than MLP, and on par with GCN, especially when the training data ratio is large.
 The results also show that when the training data ratio is small, \hmlp performs worse than GCN.
-The training and test curves show that \hmlp achieve the same test curves ({red} and {green} lines in the right subfigure) even though the training curve are not the same.
+The training and test curves show that \hmlp achieve the similar test curves ({red} and {green} lines in the right subfigure) even though the training curve are not the same.
 This may be because the labels of nodes are changed.